Garthorne Road Nature Reserve Open Day | Forest Hill Community Event

 Guided walk with a local nursery

-The Friends will be reopening the Garthorne Road Nature Reserve for this year so the public can explore this quiet oasis in Forest Hill and see what will have been doing to improve the site over the winter shutdown.
-Bring along a picnic
+The Friends look forward to your visit, offering the public a chance to explore this quiet oasis in Forest Hill and see what has been done to improve the site during the winter shutdown.
+Bring along a picnic to enjoy.

 Our Open Days are on the Third Saturday of each month from March – October.